Best Practices for Preventing Accidental Data Leakage

 - How To Import Members to a Group Using Self-Service Import Wizard

-- How to Trigger a workflow When a User Сreates a Group
+- How to Trigger a Workflow When a User Creates a Group

 - How To Add Message Approvers in Group Properties in Netwrix Directory Manager Portal